mtrauernicht/TF_MPRA/README.md

 6. mESC: N2B27 (neural differentiation medium)
 7. NPC

+The cells were grown in this condition for 24h after transfection before RNA isolation.

+**Experimental setting stimulation 2:**\
+In a first experiment, the library was transfected into cells using 7 different conditions:
+1. mESC: DMSO
+2. mESC: Nutlin-3a
+3. mESC: Dexamethasone
+4. mESC: Retinoic Acid
+5. mESC: Bmp4
+6. mESC: Forskolin
+7. mESC: LPS
+8. mESC: Hydroquinone
+9. mESC: Sonic Hedgehog
+10. mESC: 4-OHT

+The cells were grown in this condition for 24h after transfection before RNA isolation.

 **Sequencing data analysis:**
-- Raw sequencing data were processed by counting the barcodes and clustering the barcodes using starcode
+- Raw sequencing data were processed by counting the barcodes and clustering the barcodes using starcode (levenshtein distance = 1)